 McNeill, who starred as a four-year letterman in the late 1970s, was appointed East Carolina's 20th head football coach on January 21, 2010 after completing a 10-year stay at Texas Tech.

-The Lumberton native has delivered on those pledges during his initial three campaigns, which also marked his 25th, 26th and 27th overall seasons coaching at the collegiate level.
+The Lumberton native has delivered on those pledges during his initial four campaigns, which also marked his 25th, 26th, 27th and 28th overall seasons coaching at the collegiate level.

-After rewriting the school's offensive record books in 2010 and adding a few more entries a year later, McNeill's efforts on the recruiting trail, dedicated off-season commitment and family approach resulted in a competitive balance that allowed the Pirates to match their highest regular season win total since 1999 last fall.
+After initially rewriting the school's offensive record books in 2010 and consistently adding more entries each following later, McNeill's efforts on the recruiting trail, dedicated off-season commitment and family approach resulted in a competitive balance that allowed the Pirates to post their second-highest single-season win total in school history last fall.

-While the Pirates remained among the nation's top 30 in many national offensive categories a year later in 2011, McNeill also orchestrated an impressive defensive turnaround with a newly-implemented 3-4 scheme.
-ECU allowed 102.5 fewer yards per game two autumns ago, improving 64 places on the statistical rankings to finish among the top half of all FBS programs.
-The Pirates also jumped 22 spots in scoring defense by surrendering 11.8 fewer points per contest than a year earlier.
+McNeill orchestrated an impressive defensive turnaround with a newly-implemented 3-4 scheme a year later as ECU allowed 102.5 fewer yards per game in 2011 to improve 64 places on the statistical rankings to finish among the top half of all FBS programs.

-His success and leadership abilities at ECU have enabled McNeill to be a two-time recipient of the Fritz Pollard Alliance Foundation's Johnnie L. Cochran, Jr. Salute to Excellence Award for college head coaches, earning the honor in 2011 and 2013.
+His success and leadership abilities at ECU have enabled McNeill to be a three-time recipient of the Fritz Pollard Alliance Foundation's Johnnie L. Cochran, Jr. Salute to Excellence Award for college head coaches, earning the honor in 2011, 2013 and 2014.